BryanRacic/BryanRacic/README.md

 ### About Me

-I'm currently a data-engineer [@Packback](www.packback.co) working overclocking higher education w/ AI, but previously worked on environmental monitoring hardware and machine vision for commerical fishing vessels, and transparent communication systems for the Entomology field.
+I'm currently a data-engineer [@Packback](www.packback.co) working on overclocking higher education w/ AI, but previously worked on environmental monitoring hardware and machine vision for commerical fishing vessels, as well as transparent communication systems for the Entomology field.

 I've also cofounded a company focused on providing accessible & secure decentralized file storage.
-Check us out [@OpenSigil](www.opensigil.com)!
+Check us out [@OpenSigil](www.opensigil.com) !

 ### What's Here?
 You're going to find a bunch of half finished projects and dead repos (I'll get back to them _at some point_), but a couple highlights are